What is a recreational therapist?

 Recreation therapy is a planned, organized, and therapeutic recreation program designed

-to help patients develop social skills and learn to participate in leisure group activities.
+to help you develop social skills and learn to participate in leisure group activities.

-The focus of recreational rehabilitation programs for people with disabilities involves
+The focus of recreational rehabilitation programs is to help you:

-Programs are designed to meet the patients' capabilities, needs, and interests.
+Programs are designed to meet your capabilities, needs, and interests.

-The recreational therapist may guide or instruct patients in the following areas:
+The recreational therapist may guide or instruct you in the following areas:

 Relaxation techniques, such as deep breathing, to help reduce stress and tension